Association Website Trends We Didn’t See Coming

-An organization’s website is still their most visible, and most important asset.
-In fact, your web presence is more important than ever, because it’s currently the only way for many audiences to interact with your organization.
+Your association website is still your most important asset.
+In fact, your web presence is more important than ever, because it’s the only way for many of your members to interact with your organization.

-With that in mind, here are some association website trends that we observed in 2020 and their implications for 2021.
+With that in mind, here are some association website trends that are only a thing because of the curveball that was 2020.

-When COVID first hit and everyone started working from home, the first thing we saw was an immediate change in traffic across all of our clients’ websites.
+When COVID-19 first hit and everyone started working from home, the first thing we at Yoko Co saw with our client websites was an immediate change in traffic.

-- On average, traffic dropped an average of 22 – 25% as the pandemic set in.
+- On average, traffic dropped 22 – 25% as the pandemic set in.

-- However, some of that traffic has returned – and, critically, we’ve seen an increase in on-site engagement.
+- Over time, some of that traffic returned, and thankfully so has on-site engagement.

 - We saw improvements in bounce rate (10% average improvement), increased time on site (up about 30 seconds per site) and more pages per visit (up an average of 1.5 to 2 pages per visit).

-- While articles and news traffic is up, so are revenue drivers such as continued education, career training and more.
+- While articles and news traffic are up, so are revenue drivers such as continued education, career training and more.

-People are diving deeper into content, and paying more attention to high value resources, as they look for ways to engage with your organization during the pandemic.
-By surfacing the right content and optimizing your delivery, you can significantly increase your impact.
+People are diving deeper into content and paying more attention to high-value resources as they look for ways to engage with your organization during the pandemic. so, by surfacing the right content and optimizing your delivery, you can significantly increase your impact.

 - In August 2020, we saw a dramatic increase in search impressions for many of our clients – some of them more than doubled.

-- While one of our clients saw their organic traffic almost double due to this algorithm change, many of our clients saw minimal to no bump in traffic.
+- While one of our clients saw their organic traffic almost double due to this algorithm change, many of our clients saw minimal to no bump in traffic data.

-The key reason?
-Ignoring SEO basics and best practices.
+The key reason for these downward trends?
+Organizations like yours not leveraging SEO basics and best practices.

-One of the most impactful things you can do to increase your Google click-through rate is to make sure that the right information is being presented on the Search Engine Results Page (SERP).
+One of the most impactful things you can do to increase your click-through rate is to make sure that the right information is being presented on Google.
 This information comes from the metadata and content on your website, including title and description tags.

 Common errors we see include: